 - How old you were when the headaches started

-- If you experience a single type of headache or multiple types of headaches
+- If you have a single type of headache or multiple types

-- What causes the headaches, if known (for example, do certain situations, foods, or medications trigger the headaches?)
+- What causes your headaches (for example, certain situations, foods, or medications)

 - Who else in your family has headaches